 KEEP WATERING woody plants until frost is in the ground if conditions are dry, so that they enter dormancy in a well-hydrated state.
 Evergreens (needled ones and broadleaf types like rhododendron, too) are particularly vulnerable to desiccation and winterburn otherwise.

 ALWAYS BE on the lookout for dead, damaged, diseased wood in trees and shrubs and prune them out as discovered.
 This is especially important before winter arrives with its harsher weather, where weaknesses left in place invite tearing and unnecessary extra damage.
 Remove suckers and water sprouts, too.
 A pruning roundup is here.

 VEGETABLE, FRUIT & HERBS

 PARSLEY AND CHIVES can be potted up and brought indoors for offseason use.
 A few garlic cloves in a pot will yield a supply of chive-like (but spicier) garlic greens all winter for garnish.
-Determined types with really sunny windowsills can sow seeds of bush basil in a pot, too.
-I rely on frozen pesto cubes instead, and you can store many green herbs over the winter like this.
+I prefer to harvest my green herbs and store them in these ways for winter use.

-PROTECT ROSES FROM WINTER damage by mounding up their crowns with a 6- to 12-inch layer of soil before the ground freezes.
+PROTECT ROSES FROM WINTER damage in cold zones by mounding up their crowns with a 6- to 12-inch layer of soil before the ground freezes.
 After all is frozen, add a layer of leaf mulch to further insulate.